theheking/babs-rna-seq-2024/practical_overview/Week9_Differential_Expression.md

 Transferring to local computer
 ------------------------------

 You will now be transferring your file to your local computer.
-First move into a directory that you can access.
+First move into a directory that you can access (e.g. Windows used pushed, see Week2C Writing Scripts.

+    $ cd ~/Desktop
-    $ scp zID@katana.restech.unsw.edu.au:"/srv/scratch/zID/data/transcript_counts.csv" .
+    $ scp zID@katana.restech.unsw.edu.au:"/srv/scratch/zID/babs3291/transcript_counts.csv" .

 Uploading metadata and counts table to DEGUST